FlitIsScuffed/About-me-/README.md

 I am pansexual, including panromantic, and a demian.

+(tbh, im open to a polyamorous relationship but I would have to make sure my lover is allowing)

-Basic information on my sexuality(s) Demian — someone who is demisexual AND demiromantic, needing an emotional bond before anything else.
+Basic information on my sexuality(s); Demian — someone who is demisexual AND demiromantic, needing an emotional bond before anything else.

 Pansexual + Panromantic — Attached to someone regardless of gender (added because some people confuse it with Bisexuality, lol)